Financial-Times/methode-article-mapper/README.markdown

 ## Running
 In order to run the project, please run com.ft.methodetransformer.MethodeTransformerApplication with the following program
-parameters: server methode-transformer.yaml
+parameters: server methode-article-transformer.yaml

-Please make sure you are running it in the correct working directory (methode-transformer-service).
+Please make sure you are running it in the correct working directory (methode-article-transformer-service).

 Healthcheck: http://localhost:11071/healthcheck